-The constitution however gives a very clear definition of Anglo-Indians.
+The constitution also gives a very clear definition of Anglo-Indians.
 In terms of Article 366 (2) an Anglo-Indian is a person whose father or any one of his male progenitors is or was of European descent but who is domiciled within the territory of India.

-For the welfare of the backward classes, scheduled castes and scheduled tribes as also the Anglo-Indians have been given some special rights by the constitution.
+Provisions in Indian Constitution: For the welfare of the backward classes, scheduled castes and scheduled tribes as also the Anglo-Indians have been given some special rights by the constitution.

 Reservation: Over and above these, the constitution contains special provisions for reservation of some seats for the members of the scheduled castes and scheduled tribes both in the Lok Sabha and in the State Legislative Assemblies.
 Further if the President is satisfied that the Anglo-Indian community is not adequately represented, in the House of People, he may nominate two members of that community to the Lok Sabha.

 The Governor of a state has similar power to nominate one member of the Anglo-Indian community to the State Legislative Assembly.

 Article 335, provides that consistent with the efficiency of the services, members of the scheduled castes and scheduled tribes shall be appointed in the services of the union and the state governments.
 Indeed seats are often kept reserved for such candidates.

 The President is empowered to appoint a special officer to keep vigil over the interests of the scheduled castes and scheduled tribes.
 The central government has the power to issue directives to the states for the execution of schemes beneficial to the scheduled castes and scheduled tribes.